Not a Zazzler but want to be an

 Interaction mode is all about letting visitors interact with the grid so they can see more of the same or search for different designs / products / occasions.

 In its simplest form, you can get either or both of grid navigation and a search form.
 At it’s most sophisticated, you can provide a complete storefront.
-This mode is available in posts, pages and widgets.
+This mode is available in posts and pages but not widgets.

 Here’s a screenshot of one with complete control: